DevYeom/no_space/README.md

 1. First of all, download the file that named **no_space.py**.

-2. Change the file extension in the 28th line. (default value is **.swift** because i'm iOS developer 😎)
+2. Change the file extension in the 28th line. (default value is **.swift** because i'm the iOS developer 😎)

 3. Open your terminal and write command as below